karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 ## Multi region HA support

-By leveraging the spread-by-region constraint, users are able to deploy workloads aross regions, e.g. people may want their workloads always running on different regions for HA purposes.
+By leveraging the spread-by-region constraint, users are able to deploy workloads across regions, e.g. people may want their workloads always running on different regions for HA purposes.

 To enable multi region deployment, you should use the command below to customize the region of clusters.